 From coastal Geomorphology to Earthquake Hazard in the Eastern Mediterranean Region

-In his keynote, Professor Yildirim will talk about geomorphological strain markers such as tidal notches, wave-cut platforms, strandlines, and emerged marine terraces, especially on the northern (Turkey, Greece, and Cyprus) and southern (Libya and Egypt) coasts of the Eastern Mediterranean.
+In his Plenary, Professor Yildirim will talk about geomorphological strain markers such as tidal notches, wave-cut platforms, strandlines, and emerged marine terraces, especially on the northern (Turkey, Greece, and Cyprus) and southern (Libya and Egypt) coasts of the Eastern Mediterranean.
 These regions represent up-riding (Eurasia) and down-riding (Africa) blocks of the plate boundary between Eurasia and Africa.
 The coastal geomorphology provides an opportunity for insight into earthquake hazards of both up-and-down riding regions.
 The mapping, dating, and modeling of these coastal landforms open new realms to understanding regional Earthquake Hazards.
 Prof. Yildirim will present examples of key areas from the Eastern Mediterranean.

 Track 4.
 Environmental Earth Sciences